History of Shah Rukh Khan in Timeline

 2025: National Film Award for Best Actor in a Leading Role for Jawan

-In 2025, advertising professional Prahlad Kakkar suggested that Priyanka Chopra regarded the alleged affair with Shah Rukh Khan as "serious and personal," while also noting her decision not to address the rumors publicly.
+In 2025, advertising professional Prahlad Kakkar suggested that Priyanka Chopra had regarded the alleged affair with Shah Rukh Khan as 'serious and personal,' while noting her decision not to address the rumours publicly.

-In 2026, Shah Rukh Khan will star with his daughter in Siddharth Anand's King, an action film.
+In 2026, Shah Rukh Khan will star with his daughter in Siddharth Anand's 'King'.